rampaa/JL/README.md

 ### How can I use JL with mpv?
 See: [Using JL with mpv to watch anime with Japanese subtitles](https://github.com/rampaa/JL/blob/master/Docs/Using%20JL%20with%20mpv.md)

+### How can I use JL to read raw manga or an unhookable game?
+You can use JL with [Tsukikage](https://github.com/rampaa/Tsukikage) to read unhookable media such as manga.
+See [How do I use Tsukikage?](https://github.com/rampaa/Tsukikage?tab=readme-ov-file#how-do-i-use-tsukikage) for more information.

 ### How do I add new dictionaries?

 #### [Yomichan Import]